A new look at the bone drug raloxifene (Evista™)

 What is raloxifene (Evista™)?

 Raloxifene is a “selective estrogen receptor modulator (SERM),” which puts it in the same family as the breast cancer drug tamoxifen (it was studied for breast cancer, but proved less effective than tamoxifen).
-SERMs bind to estrogen receptors and mimic estrogen’s effects; the idea is that you can get estrogen’s beneficial impacts on bone, but without the negative estrogen effects of on the uterus endometrial and breast tissue.
+SERMs bind to estrogen receptors and mimic estrogen’s effects; the idea is that you can get estrogen’s beneficial impacts on bone, but without the negative effects of estrogen on the uterine and breast tissues.

 What raloxifene’s fracture prevention trial reveals